LanceMarchetti/image-color-editor/README.md

 # Image Color Editor

 A lightweight web-based image editor that allows you to adjust brightness, contrast, saturation, hue, and temperature of images, and export them in multiple formats including PNG, JPEG, WebP, and GIF.
+I've also added a new preset called "80's Arcade" that combines:
+        Increased brightness (15%)
+        Higher contrast (30%)
+        Boosted saturation (40%)
+        Pixelization effect (70%)
+    This creates a vibrant, blocky look reminiscent of 80's arcade games! xD

 ![Image Color Editor Screenshot](screenshot.png)